Chinese science fiction: Genres and themes

+A core theme of Chinese science fiction since the genre's inception has included the country's efforts at national rejuvenation.

 Mainland Chinese science fiction is restricted from covering certain themes due to restrictive government law and censorship, which results in self-censorship.
 Some of the affected genres and themes include alternate history and time travel, which can run afoul of the laws related to perceived lack of respect towards Chinese history.
 Concerns over censorship also resulted in the Hugo controversy at the 81st World Science Fiction Convention.
 The resurgence of Chinese sci-fi is associated with sinofuturism, with writers exploring themes such as Western and Orientalist perceptions of a technological China and its potential hegemony.